This post contains affiliate links

 Same Signs Different Story: ADHD or Anxiety?

-Figuring out the difference between ADHD and anxiety, in this example and in your life, comes down to the content and experience of your symptoms (with the exception of hyperfocus, which again may take medication trials before correctly identifying).
+Figuring out the difference between ADHD and anxiety, in this example and in your life, comes down to the content and experience of your symptoms.

 Restlessness vs. Anxiety